jeremiahalex/cog-connector/README.md

 - [string-sum-int](https://github.com/jeremiahalex/cog-string-sum-int)

 ## Creating a Pipe
-No UI yet, so launch postman and send a POST request with JSON data to:
+No UI yet, so launch postman and send a POST request with JSON data to */pipes*
- LINK GOES HERE

 The JSON should list a sequence of cogs to pipe together.
 Currently these are fully formed URLs but the intention is that they should be names, with cogs being registered with this App.
 That will allow cogs to be Tested and Approved.